Friday, 29 March 2024

 Later, Davie and Chanel came round with a tasty curry for dinner.
 They also brought flowers, beautiful bright yellow and orange gerbera daisies and green chrysanthemums, and a box of Guylain chocolates.
 We enjoyed our curry mightily and then sat chatting in the lounge.
 Tom and Flora were delighted to see Davie and Chanel, as were we!
 A delightful evening to round off a great Mother’s Day.

-Saturday 9 March 2024
+Saturday, 9 March 2024

 Jonathan Pie

-I went to see Jonathan Pie, Heroes and Villains, this evening with Gordon and his friend Lorna from his hill-walking club.
+I went to see Jonathan Pie, Heroes and Villains, this evening, with Gordon and his friend Lorna from his hill-walking club.
 Jonathan Pie is actually a persona created by comedian Tom Walker.
 He is very political, cleverly lambasting all of the politicians, especially the Tories.
 He went on long quick fire rants which had the audience laughing uproariously.
 And the end of his act was very clever too, he sort of switched around to revealing his own hypocrisy which was very funny.
-We were asked at the beginning not to take photos but inevitably someone did, and he stopped the show, genuinely angry, and called him all sort of names!
+We were asked at the beginning not to take photos but inevitably someone did, and he stopped the show, genuinely angry, and called the guilty audience member all sort of names!
 I hadn’t been aware of Jonathan Pie before Gordon invited me along, but I was very impressed and would definitely go to see him again.

-Friday 8 March 2024
+Friday, 8 March 2024

 OMD again!